DorkOS

 Webhook Adapter

-The webhook adapter provides a generic HTTP bridge with HMAC-SHA256 signature verification.
-It supports both inbound webhooks (external services posting to DorkOS) and outbound delivery (Relay messages forwarded as HTTP requests).
+The webhook adapter provides a generic HTTP bridge with HMAC-SHA256 signature verification — both inbound (external services posting to DorkOS) and outbound (Relay messages forwarded as HTTP requests).

 {